Jonic/state-stuff/README.md

 The advantage being that we allow engineers to control the state behavior of components in specific contexts, rather than the components having all that decision making built in at a level far-removed from its implementation.
 A component in Sauce has no idea where it will be used, nor should it.
 All a component should do is what the component design dictates, and nothing more.

+## Can we use this on non-Sauce components?

+Sure.
+If you author your application components in the same way, there's no reason you can't use this exact same method on application-specific components.
+In fact I would actively encourage you to do so.

 ## What other benefits are there?

 We won't have to spend time designing "in between" states in Figma.
 Build the small one, and apply state to the layouts as you work your way up to our maximum container width.